larkbuck/cute-dog/README.md

 ## Notes:

+#### YouTube tutorials
+* The completed demo has a few added features I mentioned but didn't complete in the YouTube videos (ie. paw icon in navbar)
+* I also changed some of the navbar text and created blank subpages for "project" as well as "bio"

 #### Custom CSS classes:

-* Here's custom classes ready to go.
+* Here's the custom classes added to the demo and ready to go.
 There aren't any setup for the navbar - that's on you!

       /* custom css for jumbotron */
       .jumbo-custom {}